tdarlic/making-embedded-systems/Week3/README.md

   }
 }
 ```
-So this function is called on GPIO interrupt and it checks is particual GPIO IRQ set and if it is then calls `HAL_GPIO_EXTI_Callback(uint16_t GPIO_Pin)` function defined in same file.
+So this function is called on GPIO interrupt and it checks is particular GPIO IRQ set and if it is then calls `HAL_GPIO_EXTI_Callback(uint16_t GPIO_Pin)` function defined in same file.
 This function is defined with `__weak` attribute so we can define our normal function under the same name so that function will be linked instead into the same compile unit.
 `HAL_GPIO_EXTI_Callback(int16_t GPIO_Pin)` function is defined in `stm32f4xx_it.c` which finally contains code for the interrupt:
 ```c